Monitoring Proxmox VE with Grafana Stack on LXC

 # Example: 8a7b6c5d-1234-5678-90ab-cdef12345678

-Important: Save the full token value - it’s only shown once!
+Save the full token value.
+It’s only shown once.

 Step 5: Configure PVE Exporter